Activision Remained Silent In Call of Duty: WWII's Prestige Rank Bugs And Issues

 Upon writing this article, Activision continued to be quiet, and no released statements were given in any of their social media accounts and forums.
 Well, we hope that Activision will look carefully into this concern.

 To continue the sales momentum Call of Duty: WWII garnered in the first three days of release, the developers must remain consistent, and that includes fixing significant issues like this.
-Inquistr will look closely into the progress of this matter in Call of Duty: WWII.
+The Inquistr will look closely into the progress of this matter in Call of Duty: WWII.

 [Featured Image by Kamil Zihnioglu/AP Images]